 Healthy Soils to Support Plant Growth

-This is part five of our six-part Farm Gate series on soil—the foundation of our sustainable future.
+This is part five of our five-part Farm Gate series on soil—the foundation of our sustainable future.

 Biodiversity is the collection of all living species on earth.
 The interdependent relationships between species and their interactions with the natural environment within a defined geographical area create an ecosystem.
 When these relationships are in balance, ecosystems are healthy.

 Ecosystems can be big or small.
 They form naturally but can also be influenced by human activity.
 Farms and the areas that surround them are agroecosystems and are defined by the plants, animals and inputs present on the farm.
 Looking closely at healthy farm soils, you can find smaller ecosystems at play.
 Many species of bacteria, fungi, nematodes, protozoa and arthropods interact to create healthy soils to support plant growth.
 Here are the vital functions they perform.